Bocedi-s-Research-Group/pippo/README.md

 # Pippo
-Example directory to demonstrate using Git &amp; GitHub to the Bocedi group.
+Example directory to demonstrate using Git &amp; GitHub to the Bocedi group, presumably during our lab meeting on November 16th.

 # About Pippo
 *Modify this text with your favourite text editor, then share your proposed changes with Git.*